gillian-guide/gillian-guide.github.io/docs/en/extras/multiplayer.md

 5. Uncheck `Save my e-mail address` and `Save my e-mail address and password`.
 6. Enter your [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account credentials to sign in.
     - **Check `Sign me in automatically`**.
 This will allow you to re-enable 2FA on your account, aswell.
+    - **If you have a password longer than 16 character or use 2FA,** go to [this website](https://account.live.com/proofs/AppPassword) and use the generated "App password" to sign in.
-7. Make yourself a cup of tea or do whatever you want for the next 5-10 minutes.
+7. Make yourself a cup of tea or do whatever you want for the next 2-10 minutes.
 I'm not kidding - it might take that long to log in. ==Don't think it's stuck - it's not.==
 8. The game will ask you for an activation key now:

 ???+ note "Activation"